Test Day

 Make sure you know what to do if something goes wrong during your test.
 This is covered by our Test Incident Policy.

 This is unlikely but does happen in some cases.
 UAT-UK has procedures in place to put things right and ensure that candidates are not disadvantaged.
-If you need to report something that affected your test performance, please do it within 24 hours.
+If you need to report something that affected your test performance, you should report it to a member of staff at the Test Centre, or at the latest, within 24 hours of your test.
+This allows us to investigate thoroughly and obtain an accurate record of the incident.
+If you want to request an investigation into something you reported at the Test Centre, you will need to email Pearson within three days of your test.

 Before you attend your Test Centre